-You can immediately notify law enforcement of your assault or you may wish to maintain confidentiality while you consider what options to pursue.
-Regardless, it is advisable to have an evidence collection kit completed as soon as possible after the incident.
-You have the option of maintaining anonymity while you consider your options and may ask that a “Jane Doe kit” be collected.
-This provides for the confidential preservation of evidence.
+You can immediately notify law enforcement of the assault or you may wish to maintain confidentiality while you consider what options to pursue.
+Regardless, in instances of sexual assault, it is advisable to have an evidence collection kit, free of charge, completed as soon as possible after the incident.
 Flagler Hospital administers evidence collection kits.
 You may go directly to Flagler Hospital or may be referred to the hospital by Flagler College Health Services.
-Employees at Flagler College Health Services can help you obtain transportation to Flagler Hospital and can help you contact a support person, such as a family member, a friend, or a roommate.
+Employees at Flagler College Health Services can help you obtain transportation to Flagler Hospital and can help you contact a support person, such as a family member, friend or roommate.

 You may be accompanied to the hospital by a friend or other support person.
-At the hospital, a physician will briefly screen you, and a forensic nurse trained in evidence collection procedures will conduct the examination, collecting hair, fluid and tissue samples.
+A physician will briefly screen you, and a forensic nurse trained in evidence collection procedures will conduct the examination, collecting hair, fluid and tissue samples.

-You are encouraged to report incidents of Sexual Misconduct to the College’s Title IX Coordinator, even if you have filed a report directly with law enforcement.
-She can help you access resources and can provide you with support and information, including information on the College’s procedures (link to policy and procedure page) for investigating and addressing instances of Sexual Misconduct.
+You are encouraged to report incidents of sexual misconduct to the College’s Title IX Coordinator, Jessica Kobryn, even if you have filed a report directly with law enforcement.
+She can help provide you with support and resources, including information on the College’s procedures for investigating and addressing reports of sexual misconduct.